How to Generate Project Report from MS Project Files in Java with GroupDocs.Viewer

 Step 2: Initialize Viewer with Load Options

-Pass the configured loadOptions
+Pass the loadOptions when constructing the Viewer:

 try (Viewer viewer = new Viewer(documentPath, loadOptions)) {